arjunsk/kmeans/README.md

 >  Number of partitions (ie K) cannot exceed half the number of records.
 >
 >  Returns total number of records if it is < 1000.
 Otherwise, returns 1% of the total number
->  of records or twice the number of partitions whichever is larger.
+>  of records or 2x number of partitions whichever is larger.
 Never returns a
 >  number > Integer.MAX_VALUE.

+The 2x could be based on the dimension of vector (here is geo-coordinates).
+For example, if the vector is 1000 dimension, then the sample size could be Max( 1% * total vectors, 1000 x k).

 - Based on FAISS, the sample size could be `max_points_per_centroid * k` if `n > max_points_per_centroid * k`.